MLB commissioner to visit Comerica Park Tuesday

 A spokesman for Manfred told The News the trip has been long planned and has no connection to Kinsler, the umpires' one-day protest, nor manager Brad Ausmus' harsh response to the protest, which he called, "petty."

-Manfred is trying to hit all 30 ballparks again this year as he did last year, said Pat Courtney, MLB chief communications officer.
+Manfred is trying to hit all 30 ballparks as he attempted to do last year, said Pat Courtney, MLB chief communications officer.

 Manfred will meet with reporters prior to Tuesday night's Yankees-Tigers game.